wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/md_rst/joinGiottoObjects.rst

 single numeric value can be supplied to ``z_vals`` in which case this input will be treated as a z step value.

-[ “no_change” ] No changes are applied to the spatial locations of the datasets when joining.
+[ “no_change� ] No changes are applied to the spatial locations of the datasets when joining.

 Value